Skip to main content

 HiRECORD proposes the scaling-up and demonstration of a 10 t/d capture plant that uses RPBs for absorption and desorption, and operates with the commercial APBS-CDRMax® solvent (Figure 2) owned by Carbon Clean.
 Research will evaluate the solvent performance and corrosion behaviour of materials under realistic flue gas compositions that include sulphur and nitrogen oxides, typically observed in various industrial sectors.
 Appropriate models will be developed based on experimental data that may predict the chemical and phase equilibrium compositions.
 Research will be performed to scale-up the advanced RPB desorber with Integrated Stripper and Reboiler (RPB-ISR), which has significant advantages compared to conventional desorbers with external reboiler.
 Models for the process and for sustainability assessment will be developed, together with models to investigate options for waste heat recovery through heat pumping that may reduce the capture costs.
 The societal impact will be measured through a wide range of activities that will include a variety of stakeholders.
 The capture plant will be installed and tested in a quicklime production plant, a natural gas-fired power plant and an industrial gas boiler.

 The work so far includes experimental measurements of the CO2 solubility in APBS-CDRMax®, under the influence of flue gas compositions that have high concentrations of sulphur and nitrogen oxides.
 Further work, focused on the characterisation of the solvent after it was subjected to aging for up to 30 days and at temperatures up to 120oC, under the influence of oxides and air and in the presence of stainless steel specimens.
-Properties that were measured included amine loss, viscosity, density and metal ions in the liquid.
+Properties that were measured included amine loss, CO2 solubility, metal ions in the liquid and degradation products.
 We also separately inspected the metal specimens under electron microscopy and energy dispersive X-ray spectroscopy (SEM – EDS) for evidence of corrosion and deposition of degradation products.
 The study also employed a range of electrochemical techniques, including Open Circuit Potential measurements (OCP), Potentiodynamic and Cyclic Polarisation curves, and Electrochemical Impedance Spectroscopy (EIS), to provide insights into the corrosion behaviour.
+The latter was evaluated in different types of steel (SS316L, SS304L) that are relevant for CO2 capture plants.
+Various different corrosion mitigation approaches were also tested.
 A model has been developed based on the SAFT-γ Mie equation of state regarding the inclusion of sulphur and nitrogen oxides in mixtures of CO2 amine and water.
-Apparent solvent kinetic measurements were performed to provide data for solvent modelling.

 HiRECORD group interaction matrix for SAFT-γ Mie equation of state